lorenzo132/Modmail-Development/PRIVACY.md

 This metadata is sent to our centralised servers every hour that the bot is up and can be viewed in the bot logs when the `log_level` is set to `DEBUG`.

-As our bot is completely open-source, the part that details this behaviour is located in `bot.py > ModmailBot > post_metadata`.
+As our bot is completely open-source, the part that details this behaviour is located in `modmail/bot/mixins_tasks.py > BotTasksMixin > post_metadata`.

 We assure you that the data is not being sold to anybody.